analytixncs/naviga-analytics-docs/docs/informer/informer-saved-functions.md

 - **Namespace:** naviga

 - **Description:** Get the absolute months between two dates.
-If only one value provided or if either values are not dates, then 1 will be returned.
+If only one value provided or if either values are not dates, then `undefined` will be returned.

 - **Parameters:**